Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Free Discontinuity Regression

 \subsubsection{The Mumford-Shah Functional}

-The proposed estimator is based on the Mumford-Shah (MS) functional \citep{mumford1989optimal}.
-Throughout, we assume that the random variable $X$ has a density $f_X$.
-Under this assumption, the MS functional takes the following form:
+Assuming the random variable $X$ has density $f_X$, our statistical version of the MS functional takes the form:

-which consists of three terms: 1) a non-parametric regression term, which minimizes the mean-squared error between the true function $f$ and its approximation $u$; 2) a ``roughness penalty'', which penalizes the size gradient of the estimated function $u$ away from the discontinuity set $S_u$; 3) a ``boundary regularity penalty'', which penalizes the ``size'', more formally the $(d-1)$-dimensional Hausdorff measure $\mathscr{H}^{d-1}$, of the discontinuity set.
-The parameters $\lambda, \nu\geq0$ control the smoothness of $u$ and the expressiveness of the boundary $S_u$.
-The weight on the gradient term is normalized to 1; $|\cdot|^2$ denotes the squared Euclidean norm in $\mathbb{R}^d$.
+The functional combines three components: 1) A regression term that minimizes the mean-squared error between the true function $f$ and its approximation $u$; 2) a roughness penalty that controls the gradient size of $u$ away from the discontinuity set $S_u$; 3) a penalty on the ``size" of the discontinuity set, measured by its $(d-1)$-dimensional Hausdorff measure $\mathscr{H}^{d-1}$.
+The goal is to estimate the minimizer $u$ of this function, which immediately delivers an estimate of the discontinuity set $S_u$ as well as the jump sizes $u^+(x) - u^-(x)$ for each jump point $x \in S_u$.

+The hyperparameters $\lambda, \nu\geq0$ control the balance between function smoothness and boundary complexity, with the gradient term's weight normalized to 1.
+The squared Euclidean norm in $\mathbb{R}^d$ is denoted by $|\cdot|^2$.